MichaelMcFarland98/Data-Structures-Tutorial/LINKEDLIST.md

 To delete from the middle we need to:
 1) Set PREV of the node that follows the node we are trying to delete (current node) to before the node we are trying to delete. (current.next.prev = current.prev)
 2) Set the next link of the node before our current node to the node that follows our current node. (current.prev.next - current.next)

 ![Deleting in the middle Example](DeleteMidLL.PNG)

 #### Deleting From the Tail
 To delete from the tail we need to:
 1) Set NEXT of the second  to last node to none (self.tail.prev.next = None)
 2) Set TAIL to the second to last node (self.tail = self.tail.prev)

 ![Deleting at the tail Example](RemoveTailLL.PNG)

+Here is a chart containg some of the common operations we will do within our linked list functions
 | Common Linked List Terms and Operations  | What does it do? | How to write it in Python | Big O Timing |
 | ------------- | ------------- | ------------- | ------------- |
 | insert_head(value)  | Adds data before the head  | my_deque.appendleft(value) | O(1)|